taiguaras/taiguaras/README.md

 # Full Stack Engineer

-Results-Driven Senior Fullstack Engineer, experience of 8+ years in Ruby on Rails, JavaScript, PHP, Wordpress and AWS...
+Results-Driven Senior Fullstack Engineer, experience of 8+ years in Ruby on Rails, JavaScript, PHP, Wordpress and AWS.
 <hr>

 <a href="https://taiguaras.xyz"> Portfolio </a>